Eviction Resolution Program FAQ

 The tenant must engage in eviction resolution and/or rental assistance services within 14 days of the date on the Eviction Resolution Program Notice.
 If the tenant does not respond within the 14 days or refuses to participate in eviction resolution and rental assistance services, the DRC will issue a Certificate to the landlord and the tenant.

 Under Proclamation 21-09, issuing a Certificate permits the landlord to serve the tenant a 14-Day Notice to Pay or Vacate and an Eviction Resolution Program Notice.

-After the proclamation period expires on September 30, 2021, under the statute, issuing a Certificate permits the landlord to file an Unlawful Detainer (UD, or “eviction”) proceeding in superior court.
+After the proclamation period expired on October 31, 2021, under the statute, issuing a Certificate permits the landlord to file an Unlawful Detainer (UD, or “eviction”) proceeding in superior court.

 Tenant Accepts Eviction Resolution and/or Rental Assistance Services